 Murdered on 1 December while walking home, Gomolemo Legae was allegedly stabbed several times, before being doused with petrol and set alight.
 She later succumbed to her injuries in the hospital.
-Before she died, she managed to scream for help and tell those who came to her aid who the perpetrator was.
+Before she died, she managed to scream for help, and told those who came to her aid the name of the perpetrator.
 A 19-year-old man is in police custody for her murder.

 Leighandre “Baby Lee” Jegels (25)

-While commuting with her mother in East London on 30 August, the South African boxer and karate champion was shot multiple times by her police officer boyfriend, Bulelani Mnyaka.
-He allegedly used a service pistol to kill Jegels and later died in the hospital from injuries sustained in a car crash while fleeing.
+While commuting with her mother in East London on 30 August, the South African boxer and karate champion, Leighandre Jegels, was shot multiple times by her police officer boyfriend, Bulelani Mnyaka.
+He allegedly killed Jegels with a service pistol and died in the hospital from injuries sustained in a car crash while fleeing.

 Precious Ramabulana (21)

-Capricorn TVET College student Precious Ramabulana was found dead in her room off-campus on 24 November and had apparently been stabbed 52 times.
+Capricorn TVET College student Precious Ramabulana was found dead in her room off-campus on 24 November.
+She had been stabbed 52 times.
 It’s suspected that she was raped before she was killed.
 Aubrey Manaka was arrested, and police said he was found in possession of the victim’s phone.
 Manaka was charged with three counts of rape, murder, and robbery.

 Many of the female victims are brutally assaulted and raped before being murdered.
 In many cases, their bodies are disposed of in the bush, shallow graves, or burned beyond recognition.